 - "I want you to know that you can call anytime to talk about your loss."

 - "I am praying for you as you mourn the loss of your family member, playmate, and friend."

-- Whenever time, energy, and love is invested in something the way you invested in your pet, there is a huge void that follows the loss of that investment.
+- Whenever time, energy, and love are invested in something the way you invested in your pet, there is a huge void that follows the loss of that investment.

 - "It's difficult to witness and enjoy the entire life span of a beautiful creature only to see it all end.
 I am sorry for your loss."